markusstocker/LaTeX101/README.md

 Git is another approach to work collaboratively on documents, including LaTeX articles, slides, posters.
 To use Git collaboratively, you need to [install Git](https://git-scm.com/downloads) on your computer and choose an online Git repository service.
 [GitHub](https://github.com/) is arguably the most popular.
 Unfortunately, GitHub is free only for public projects, meaning that you need a paid plan if you want to manage your LaTeX articles in private repositories.
 There are alternatives, including some that include private repositories in their free plan.
 [Bitbucket](https://bitbucket.org) is an example.

 The course material is managed in a [GitHub repository](https://github.com/markusstocker/LaTeX101).
 In order to clone it into your working directory, you don't actually need an account.
-Try the following command:
+Try the following command

 ```
 git clone https://github.com/markusstocker/LaTeX101.git
 ```

+*Hint: On Windows you need to start a Git Bash.*

 This will clone the repository onto your computer.
 You obtain copies of all materials.

-You can use Git to managed document versions in your local environment.
+You can use Git to manage document versions in your local environment.
+Let's try this.
 Create a directory called `myarticle` and change the directory.
 Then execute the following commands

 ```
 git init